-As already mentioned, this higher Reynolds is not expected to produce a very different flow, but to be more difficult to compute.
+As already mentioned, the higher Reynolds in this case is not expected to produce a very different flow, but to be more difficult to compute.
 Typically, mean pressure distribution and then mean drag are not supposed to change much, see Table 4.
-We find a recirculation zone notably shorter than for the smaller Reynolds number case, as expectable, see Figure 16 and Table 4, and compare them with Table 3, but we did not find any result confirming our figure.
-However, our calculation was not able to predict a lower Strouhal.
+We find a recirculation zone notably shorter than for the smaller Reynolds number case, as it could have been expected, see Table 4 and compare it with Table 3, but we did not find any reference experimental result for this quantity.
+As for the other bulk parameters, the overall agreement with the reference data is good, with an underetimastion of 1.4% of the mean drag coefficient independently of the SGS model and an overestimation of the vortex shedding Strouhal number going from 5.7% for the standard Smagorinky model to 4% for its dynamic version.
+Once again the impact of dynamic SGS modeling is small, with slight improvements in the predictions of St and $C'd$ .

-In Figure 17, which depicts the instantaneous vorticity field obtained by our calculations, one can notice the higher level of fluctuations produced by the dynamic VMS-LES computation which introduces less SGS viscosity than the non-dynamic counterpart, see for example the shear layer on the upper side of the cylinder.
+In Figure 15, which depicts the instantaneous vorticity magnitude field obtained in our calculations, one can notice that the dynamic VMS-LES computation, which introduces less SGS viscosity than the non-dynamic counterpart, is characterized by a larger number of small vortical structures, especially in the shear layers detaching from the cylinder corners.

-$\overline{C_d}$ $l_r$ St $C'1$ $C'd$ $C{pb}$

-VMS Smagorinsky 2.03 0.73 0.129 1.29 0.26 1.30

-VMS dyn.
-Smagorinsky 2.03 0.75 0.127 1.26 0.23 1.30
+$\overline{C_d}$ $l_r$ St $C'l$ $C'd$ $-\overline{C}{pb}$ VMS Smagorinsky 2.03 0.73 0.129 1.29 0.26 1.30 VMS dyn.
+Smagorinsky 2.03 0.75 0.127 1.26 0.23 1.30 Exp.
+[33] 2.06 0.122 1.21 0.23 1.30 Exp.
+[34] 0.12 1.32 -

-Exp.
-Lee

-2.06 - 0.122 1.21 0.23 1.30

-Exp.
-Vickery

-0.12 1.32 -

-Table 4: Bulk flow parameters predicted by dynamic and non-dynamic VMS-LES around a square cylinder at a Reynolds number of 175000.
-Same symbols as previous tables.
+$\textbf{Table 4} \ \ \text{Bulk flow parameters predicted by dynamic and non-dynamic VMS-LES around a square cylinder at a Reynolds number of 175000.
+Same symbols as in previous tables.$